 The simplest way to avoid zero transfer scams is never to copy addresses from blockchain explorers.
 It is best to copy addresses from the receiving destination instead of previously confirmed transactions or transaction logs.

 Another precaution is to carefully double-check addresses before initiating a transaction.
 A quick check of only address prefixes and suffixes may not be enough to protect one from zero transfer scams.
-Carefully comparing the entire address string from your destination wallet address can easily help you determine a scammer’s address.
+Carefully comparing the entire address string from your destination wallet address can easily help you determine a scammer’s address and not fall victim to zero mimic transfer.

 Your crypto deserves the best security.
 Get a Ledger hardware wallet for just $79!